 Some marketers hide the free trial in the sales content with vague language or have the box for the free trial already pre-checked.
 They hope the Federal Trade Commission doesn’t find out what they’re doing.

 In one particularly bad instance in 2009, I saw a marketer use multiple trial offers and hid the last one on the order page below where the credit card info was entered.
-Unless the customer scrolled down and unchecked a box, the continuity trial period kicked in when the order for the main product was made.
+Unless the client scrolled down and unchecked a box, the continuity trial period kicked in when the order for the main product was made.
 Another well-known marketer hid his continuity programs terms in the legalese on another page and didn’t even mention it in the sales letter.
 And of course, there are some unethical Internet marketers who make it impossible to cancel during the trial period because the contact information is wrong (nonexistent phone numbers, e-mails that bounce, etc.).

-As the FTC cracks down on deceptive marketing practices based on its guidelines that went into effect on December 1st, Internet marketers should understand that the World Wide Web is being tamed.
+As the FTC cracks down on deceptive marketing practices based on its guidelines that went into effect on December 1, 2009, Internet marketers should understand that the World Wide Web is being tamed.
 There are plenty of legal ways to make money online without resorting to deceptive free trial offers such as hidden continuity programs.
 A good continuity program should be able to stand on its own merits.
-If you can’t sell a continuity program as an independent product because it lacks value, don’t try to trick customers into paying for it through the use of a free or low cost trial period that results in unwanted continuity billings.
+If you can’t sell a continuity program as an independent product because it lacks value, don’t try to trick clients into paying for it through the use of a free or low cost trial period that results in unwanted continuity billings.
 This can get you into big trouble with the Federal Trade Commission.